YouhuiPang/Lab3/README.md

 To test the reservation system:

-- **Pre-configured Restaurants**: The system has two pre-configured restaurants with tables ready for reservations:
+- **Pre-configured Restaurants**: The system only has two pre-configured restaurants with tables ready for reservations:
   - **Chez Panisse**:
     - Login: `1@1`
     - Password: `123456`